Siamese Cat Books for Adults - Novels, Short Stories, True Stories, Cozy Mysteries, New Books, and More...

 The Incredible Journey (Sheila Burnford)

-A 1960s classic and one of the Siamese cat books that everyone probably knows, The Incredible Journey is an adventure story about a Labrador Retriever, a Bull Terrier and a Siamese cat who make a dangerous journey through 300 miles of Canadian wilderness to find their owners, meeting obstacles, unexpected help and friendship along the way.
+A 1960s classic and one of the Siamese cat books that everyone probably knows, The Incredible Journey is an adventure story about a Labrador Retriever, a Bull Terrier, and a Siamese cat who make a dangerous journey through 300 miles of the Canadian wilderness to find their owners, meeting obstacles, unexpected help and friendship along the way.

 Usually thought of as a children's book (and also listed on our Siamese cat books for kids page), it wasn't specifically written for children and contains plenty for adults to enjoy.

 The Incredible Journey is very much worth another look if you haven't read it recently.

 Return to Tythecott: The Story of a Siamese Cat (Sylvia Court)